‘Frozen 2’ Nabs A Record Box Office For Disney

 Disney has had five blockbusters this year like “Avengers: Endgame,” “Toy Story 4” and “The Lion King” that have made more than $1 billion globally.
 By July, Disney had already set the record for highest-grossing year for a studio ever.

-“Disney’s pitch perfect 2019 strategy once again continues to pay huge dividends,” Paul Dergarabedian, senior media analyst at Comscor, told CNN Business.
+“Disney’s pitch perfect 2019 strategy once again continues to pay huge dividends,” Paul Dergarabedian, senior media analyst at Comscore, told CNN Business.

 Dergarabedian added that the film was able to deliver family-friendly entertainment to “an enthusiastic global audience on an advantageous release date,” which helped solidify Disney’s position as the highest-grossing studio this year.